Lodges and Glamping

 Eruption

-After weeks intense monitoring, Mount St. Helens erupted on May 18, 1980, in a fury that geologists compared to Mount Vesuvius.
+After weeks of intense monitoring, Mount St. Helens erupted on May 18, 1980, in a fury that geologists compared to Mount Vesuvius.
 Another earthquake, a 5.1-magnitude, melted the snowpack into a violent mudslide and pulverized the top of the stratovolcano into a cloud of black ash.

 In all, the eruption of Mount St. Helens killed 57 people.
 In its wrath, it destroyed 47 bridges, 15 miles of railroad, 185 miles of highway and 250 homes.
 It was the deadliest and most economically destructive volcanic event in U.S. history.